LISTEN TO THIS ARTICLE

 The Benchmark Problem

-The standard RAG benchmarks, HotpotQA, Natural Questions, MS MARCO, don't test the graph's advantage.
-They were designed for single-hop retrieval and don't require relationship traversal.
+The standard RAG benchmarks like Natural Questions and MS MARCO don't test the graph's advantage because they were designed primarily for single-hop retrieval.
+HotpotQA is explicitly a multi-hop benchmark, but it tests reasoning across Wikipedia paragraphs rather than the kind of deep domain-specific relationship traversal where GraphRAG excels.
 As discussed in The Benchmark Trap: When High Scores Hide Low Readiness, optimizing for the wrong metric leads to systems that perform well on tests but fail in production.

 What we need: a multi-hop reasoning benchmark with explicit relationship annotations, covering domains where graph structure matters (scientific literature, legal precedent, technical documentation) and scenarios where it doesn't (news articles, product reviews).
 The benchmark needs known graph structure so you can measure whether retrieval actually exploits relationships or just does semantic search with extra steps.